Academic Calendar

 Pre- or corequisite(s): None.

 This supervised practice experience provides students with an opportunity to apply knowledge and skills from all other courses in the program with individuals in a multi-level or complex care setting.
 A portion of this clinical experience will be devoted to working with individuals experiencing cognitive challenges.
-Opportunity will be provided for students to gain expertise and confidence with the role of the Health Care Assistant within a residential care facility.
+Opportunity will be provided for students to gain expertise and confidence with the role of the Health Care Assistant within a complex care facility.

 HCA 132